Teemamin/spice_ur_look/README.md

 #### Content

-* The content of this website is entirely fictional and written by myself.
+* The content of this website is mostly fictitious and written by myself.

 #### Media